5 Tips for Selecting the Best Event Technology

 2. UNDERSTAND YOUR ATTENDEES

 It is key that you understand your attendee fully.
 Does your audience include a wide range of people, professions and backgrounds?
 In general, most audiences are now used to conducting transactions online and via mobile devices.
 Don’t assume that a more mature audience will be reluctant to go online.
 2016 research shows that in the US 99 percent of 18 to 29 year olds use the internet.
 96 percent of 30 to 49 year olds and 87 percent of 50 to 64 year olds use the internet.
-The number drops to 64 percent for 65 and older. a In the EU, 71 percent of all individuals used the internet every day or almost every day. b Globally and in the Asia Pacific Region c and d, the numbers are lower.
+The number drops to 64 percent for 65 and older. a In the EU, 71 percent of all individuals used the internet every day or almost every day.
+Globally and in the Asia Pacific Region b and c, the numbers are lower.

 It is assumed that most people in a professional capacity access the internet and use smartphones or tablets.
 Implementing an online or mobile solution is no longer a hindrance for your participants.